-Effective Summer Quarter 2008, BBCC has implemented common course numbering.
 Common course numbering is designed to make course transfer between and among the 34 community and technical colleges as easy as possible for students, advisors and receiving institutions.
-The statewide project's scope was limited to academic transfer courses as defined by the Intercollege Relations Council (ICRC) agreement.
 Courses with an "&" as part of the prefix are designated as common across the Washington community and technical college system.
 See the Common Course List pages of this catalog for specific courses.